 For instance, you could decide you want your song to be a pop ballad with a sad tone (minor chords) and chord progression, be about losing a loved one, and have a slow tempo.
+Or a chill folk guitar song.
 Or something more upbeat with major chords.

 By the time you’ve decided all that, you’ve pretty much written half of the song.
 It’s like writing an outline for an essay before you add the arguments and information to it.

 It’s also a good idea to brainstorm song names to help you understand what your song will be about.
 Maybe you experienced heartbreak.
 Perhaps you had a high point in your life, like a first kiss.